raspberrypilearning/parents-guide/using.md

 ## Using the terminal

 When you've used computers in the past with Operating Systems like Windows or OS X, you'll have used a Graphical User Interface (GUI) to control the computer.
 With a GUI you use the mouse pointer to click on menus and icons.
-While Raspbian has a GUI, to properly use the Raspberry Pi, you'll need to learn to use the **terminal**
+While Raspbian has a GUI, to properly use the Raspberry Pi, you'll need to learn to use the **terminal**.

 - Open the terminal by going to *Menu* > *Accessories* > *Terminal*, or by clicking on the terminal icon in the tool bar on the desktop.